LostAngles-/lostangles-.github.io/_posts/random/2014-09-11-command-line-interface.markdown

 ### Listing Directories

 Great, now we know where we are, but is there any content inside of this directory ?
-To do this we will use the _List_ command `ls`.
+To do this we will use the _List Directory Contents_ command `ls`.
 In the _Terminal_ type the following:

 	ls